-North America was the traditional exporter of sulphur to the rest of the world, primarilv from Canadian sour gas processing. but also from refining.
+North America was the traditional exporter of sulphur to the rest of the world, primarily from Canadian sour gas processing, but also from refining.
 While the region remains a net exporter, supply is on a declining trend.
-Canadian sour gas fields increasing demand from metals processing, particularly new lithium mines.
-The US is set to become a net sulphur importer from 2026, with import volumes increasing over the next few years, some of it likely to come from Canada, Canada has exported around 4 million t/a and will continue to do so.
-Large stocks of sulphur remain in northern Canada and how much of that is melted down for sale remains an open question.
+Canadian sour gas fields are mature and production is falling there, though the rate of decline has slowed and some additional production from British Columbia is balancing continued declines in Alberta.
+Canadian sour gas sulphur production is expected to stabilise at around 1.4 million t/a by 2029.
+Sulphur from oil sands processing is likewise relatively stable, at around 3 million t/a.
+US refinery production is falling due to closures and refinery conversions to biofuels, as well as lower sulphur content of oils being processed.
+The closure of the Phillips66 refinery in Los Angeles is expected to be completed by the end of 2025.
+Lyondell-Basell ceased operations at its Houston refinery in 2025 Q1.
+Total US sulphur production is set to decline by 300,000 t/a out to 2029.
+All of this is set against increasing demand from metals processing, particularly new lithium mines.
+The US is set to become a net sulphur importer from 2026, with import volumes increasing over the next few years, some of it likely to come from Canada.
+Canada has exported around 4 million t/a and will continue to do so.
+Large stocks of sulphur remain in northern Canada and how much open question.